3JTechno/Project-1/README.md

 ---

-### Game overview
+### Overview
-This game is based on the classic Tetris game from 1984 programmed the Russian game designer Alexey Pajitnov.
+This application is based on the classic Tetris game from 1984 programmed the Russian game designer Alexey Pajitnov.

-The player controls the movement of following shapes and try to place them in order to create lines.
-Each line created will then disappear freeing space.
-The goal is to create as many lines as possible without running out of space (when shapes cannot fall anymore).
+The player controls the movements of falling shapes and try to place them in order to create lines.
+Each line created will then disappear freeing space for the player.
+The goal is to create as many lines as possible without running out of space.

-On top of the single player mode, a MultiPlayer option has been added allowing two players to play simultaneously on the same computer against each other.
+A MultiPlayer option has also been implemented allowing two players to play simultaneously against each other on the same computer.
-The rules are the same than the single player mode (the player that is running out of space loses).
-Additionally, each time a player clear a line, a new line will be added to his opponent's grid enhancing the interaction and improving the competition feeling between the two players.
+The rules are the same than for the single player mode at the expection that,  each time a player clear a line, a new line is added to the opponent's grid enhancing the interaction and improving the competition between the two players.

 ---

 ### Controls

-The player can move the shape left, right, down and rotate them using the following keys:
+The player can move the shapes to the left, right, down and rotate them using the following keys:

 1. One player mode:
   * ← ↓ → & "Space"